osome-iu/misinfo-partisanship-hksmisinforeview-2021/README.md

 ## Set Up Python and Modules

 Make sure you have [Python 3](https://www.python.org/) installed on your system.
-Then, set up a `virtualenv` with the required modules at the root of the clone repository:
+Then, set up a `virtualenv` with the required modules at the root of the cloned repository:

 ```
 $ virtualenv -p python3 VENV